Updated: Jul 28, 2022

 Your own screen time habits can also have detrimental effects on your child: if you’re constantly looking at your phone, you’re missing opportunities to connect.
 If you’re always plugged into some kind of device, you’re sending the message to your child that screen time is actually OK.
 Try leaving your phone in a different part of the house.
 Or turning it off during meals, bedtime, and other special time dedicated to your children.

 5) Create a balance of quality activities for your child

 When your children are not absorbed in a screen, read to them.
 Allow them to be bored and find their own fun.
 Send your kids out into the back yard.
 Sing, engage, interact.
 It’s not enough just to limit screen time.
 We need to make sure we’re balancing it with quality imaginary play, interaction, and physical activity.

 Online Classes from Mi Casa Es Tu Casa®

-We are proud of our online music classes in Spanish for babies, toddlers, and kiddos.
-Hours and hours of thought and care have gone into the production of each class video, and into the planning of each live class.
-Like FaceTime with grandparents, we are making sure that we fall under the positive screen time category.
-Here’s how:
+We are proud of our research-based online music classes in Spanish for babies, toddlers, and kiddos.
+Hours and hours of thought and care have gone into the production of each class video.
+We get families singing in Spanish, moving, and connecting.

 Alice Gray is a writer and editor living in Austin, Texas.
 She has attended classes at Mi Casa es Tu Casa® since her daughter was 2 years old, and is a big believer in the benefits of early childhood movement, music, language, play, and connection.